splunk-soar-connectors/microsoftexchangeonpremews/release_notes/unreleased.md

 **Unreleased**
-* Fixed a bug in the 'on poll' action [PAPP-23700]
+* Fixed the artifact extraction issue for the 'on poll' action [PAPP-23700]